michelin/suricate-widgets/README.md

 ## Creation

-If you want to create your own widget and category in Suricate, you can follow these steps.
+To create a repository of widgets, follow the steps below.

 ### Creating a Category

-A widget **category** is a folder that contains:
+A category is a folder that contains all the widgets related to a specific topic.
+It contains the following files:
-- A `description.yml` file that describes the category
+- A `description.yml` file that describes the category.
-- An `icon.png` file to associate an icon with the category in the Suricate application
+- An `icon.png` file to associate an icon with the category in the Suricate application.
-- A folder that contains all the widgets related to this category
+- A folder that contains all the widgets related to this category.

 #### Description